1kastner/conflowgen/docs/background.rst

   :cite:`edes2024estimating`.
   The arrival patterns of actual sailing lists are used to estimate seaside throughput variations over several weeks.
   These, in turn, affect the yard throughput and yard utilization.

+- :cite:t:`EasyChair:16000`.
+  revised ConFlowGen to be better tailored for profiles of transshipment hubs.
+By introducing explicit ramp-up and ramp-down phases and decreasing outbound and inbound containers respectively during them, the desired yard occupancy is reached faster.
+This method was applied in case studies of the Salalah, Valencia and Colombo terminals.